Makes one 14”x5” rectangular tart, or 8-9” round tart

 There’s something very impressive about a vegetarian tart.
 That crisp, golden pastry, filled to the brim with soft, burnished clouds of cheese, peppered with bright vegetables and the green flash of fresh herbs, all melded together in the heat of the oven to form a beautiful work of art.
-You can fill a basic tart with almost anything, scattering it into the pastry as roughly as you like; it will still look splendid when you bring it to the table.
+You can fill a basic tart with almost anything, scattering it into the pastry as roughly as you like: it will still look splendid when you bring it to the table.
 A simple tart of vegetables and cheese is very easy to put together, but will impress dinner party guests and taste miles better than any soggy quiche you can buy in the shops.

 I’ve used shop-bought pastry in this (make sure to use a good-quality all-butter variety), which cuts down the prep time and means this tart can be put together in very little time, but you could definitely make your own shortcrust if you’re so inclined, perhaps flavouring it with some crushed walnuts or parmesan cheese to make the tart even more special.
-You can also experiment with the ingredients: try leeks instead of spinach, blue cheese instead of goats, add some fresh tomatoes or figs, use walnuts instead of pine nuts and rosemary instead of lemon thyme.
-It’s great for using up odds and ends in the fridge, or a seasonal glut of vegetables.
+You can also experiment with the ingredients: try spinach or leeks instead of chard, blue cheese instead of goat’s, add some fresh tomatoes or figs, use walnuts instead of pine nuts and rosemary instead of lemon thyme – it’s great for using up odds and ends in the fridge, or a seasonal glut of vegetables.
 It also freezes very well, so you could even make two and save one for later.
 Consider this a blueprint for the ultimate vegetarian tart, and experiment to suit your tastes.